 What has happened to date?

-Gayaa Dhuwi (Proud Spirit) Australia (GDPSA) have been asked by the Australian Government to renew the 2013 National Aboriginal and Torres Strait Islander Suicide Prevention Strategy (NATSISPS) in consultation with stakeholders and community members.
+GDPSA has been tasked by the Commonwealth Government to new the 2013 National Aboriginal and Torres Strait Islander Suicide Prevention Strategy (NATSISPS) in consultation with stakeholders and community members.

-As a first round of wider consultation, GDPSA invite submissions against the questions in the Discussion Paper, or in relation to any other element of NATSISPS renewal.
-The deadline for these is the 31 October 2020.
+As a first round of wider consultation, GDPSA invited submissions against the questions in the Discussion Paper, or in relation to any other element of NATSISPS renewal.
+The submissions for this consultation closed on 31 October 2020.